 The time series of elevation anomalies from ICESat-2, ICESat and REMA strip differencing show variable drain and/or fill patterns for these three lakes over the past two decades (Figs 3 and 5).
-The elevation time series for Lake R1 shows negative anomalies up to -2.4 m in December 2019, followed by a gradual elevation increase to up to 4.5 m in March 2023 (Fig. 3a-b), likely representing lake drainage followed by lake filling over the next 3 years and 5 months.
+The elevation time series for Lake R1 shows negative anomalies up to -2.4 m in December 2019, followed by a gradual elevation increase to up to 4.5 m in March 2023 (Fig. 3a-b), likely representing).
+We interpret this as ice surface subsidence in response to lake drainage, followed by uplift in response to the lake filling over the next 3 years and 5 months.
 This is consistent with observed elevation gain (lake filling) from REMA differencing between October 2019 and January 2021 (Fig. 4a).
 Earlier REMA data indicate a slight subsidence (lake drainage) between December 2016 and December 2017 (Supplementary Fig. 2a), just ahead of the ICESat-2 observed subsidence in 2019.
 Time series of lake volume change shows the lake steadily filling between April 2019 and March 2022 (Fig 3c).
-More than a decade earlier, ICESat repeat tracks show a steady subsidence across the same area between 2003 and 2009 (Fig. 5, Supplementary Fig. 6a), a sign of lake draining.
-ICESat-2 data show that Lake R2 was draining between May 2019 and April 2021, and has since been filling through to April 2023 (Supplementary Fig. 5c).
+More than a decade earlier, ICESat repeat tracks show a steady subsidence across the same area between 2003 and 2009 (Fig. 5, Supplementary Fig. 4b6a), which we interpret as a sign of lake draining.
+ICESat-2 data show that Lake R2 was draining between May 2019 and April 2021, and has since been filling through to April 2023 (Supplementary Fig. 3e5c).
 The shape of the lake can be seen from a distinct pattern of uplift between two REMA strips from January 2021 and December 2022 (Fig. 4b).
-Lastly, over Lake R3 we find gradual ice surface uplift from August 2019 to April 2023 in response to lake filling (Fig. 5).
+Lastly, over Lake R3 we find continuous gradual ice surface uplift from August 2019 to April 2023 in response to lake filling (Fig. 5).

-300 3.1.3 Lakes V1, M1, M2 upstream of Vigridisen and Muninisen
+3.1.3 Lakes V1, M1, M2 upstream of Vigridisen and Muninisen

-We record gradual subsidence up to -1.6 m over Lake V1 from August 2019 to May 2023, indicating a slow lake drainage (Fig. 5, Supplementary Fig. 5a).
-A gradual lake filling over 4 years is apparent from ice surface uplift along a ~2.5-km wide zone of Lake M1 from May 2019 until May 2023 (Fig. 5, Supplementary Fig. 5b).
-Likewise at Lake M2, lake refilling is found to occur over a ~3 year and 8-month period as indicated by ice surface uplift along a ~3-km wide elevation anomaly from September 2019 to June 2023 (Fig. 5, Supplementary Fig. 5b).
+We record gradual subsidence up to -1.6 m ice surface subsidence over Lake V1 from August 2019 to May 2023, which we interpret as continuous indicating a slow lake drainage (Fig. 5, Supplementary Fig. 3a5a).
+We find continuous gradual lake filling over 4 years is apparent from ice surface uplift along a ~2.5-km wide zone of Lake M1 from May 2019 until May 2023, suggesting lake filling over 4 years (Fig. 5, Supplementary Fig. 3b5b).
+Likewise at Lake M2, lake refilling is found to occur over a ~3 year and 8-month period we found continuous indicated by ice surface uplift along a ~3-km wide elevation anomaly from September 2019 to June 2023, indicating lake refilling during this ~3 year and 8-month period (Fig. 5, Supplementary Fig. 3b5b).
 There is a striking coherence between the filling rates of these two lakes during the ICESat-2 period.
 Without any further intersecting altimetry tracks or clear change patterns in REMA strips for these lakes, it is difficult to constrain their areas and volume changes.
 The lack of significant localised elevation changes from REMA differencing could be because they had just drained and not yet refilled in the period covered by the DEM strips, or that draining and refilling have roughly balanced each other.

-3.2 Subglacial lake volume changes, recharge rates and water flux
+340 3.2 Subglacial lake volume changes, recharge rates and water flux